 Controllers and access points are designed for use in many countries with varying regulatory requirements.
 The radios within the access points are assigned to a specific regulatory domain at the factory (such as -E for Europe), but the country code enables you to specify a particular country of operation within that regulatory domain (such as FR for France or ES for Spain).
 Configuring a country code ensures that each radio’s broadcast frequency bands, interfaces, channels, and transmit power levels are compliant with country-specific regulations.

 Information About Japanese Country Codes

-J3—Uses the -U frequencies, but allows -U, -P, and -Q radios to join the WLC
+J3: Uses the –U frequencies, but allows –U, –P, and –Q radios to join the controller

 See the Channels and Maximum Power Settings for Cisco Aironet Lightweight Access Points document for the list of channels and power levels supported by access points in the Japanese regulatory domains.